lifeiscontent/realworld/web/docs/feature-development.md

 ## Creating a `component`

-a `component` is for the interactions of UI it should not have any ideas about the application data (this is also known as a dumb component because of how it is isolated from the rest of the world, it should have no knowledge of domain specific logic).
+a `component` is for the interactions of UI it should not have any ideas about the application data (this is also known as a dumb component because of how it is isolated from the rest of the world, it should not know domain-specific logic).

 ### Preperation